bradtraversy/coding-with-ai-course-resources/course-lessons/05-start-building-devstash/03-quick-dashboard-prototype.md

 # Our First Feature

 Alright, so now we want to start to build our DevStash project.
 Remember we don't want to just to a one shot prompt, we work in phases.

 I usually like to start with just the overall layout of the main area, which in this case will be the dashboard.
 We don't have to worry about the home or marketing page, authentication pages or anything like that.
 Let's just start with the dashboard UI.

 ## Quick Prototype

-So we went over using vibe coding platforms for prototyping.
+We went over using vibe coding platforms for prototyping.
 I want to give that a shot and see if it gives me something I like.
 I don't to spend to much time on it.
 I just want a screenshot that we can use as a starting point.

 This will give Claude a visual reference, which is much better than just a text description. v0 is optimized for UI generation so why not take the load off Claude and give it to v0?